Immigrant Relief Fund / Fondo de Ayuda para Inmigrantes

 Priority will be given to requests for legal aid where it is determined that there may be legal relief available.
 Family assistance due to the separation of a breadwinner shall not be dependent on a determination of a possible legal relief.

-To apply, the rector or priest-in-charge of the congregation should send a letter setting out the narrative according to the above criteria.
+Only the rector or priest-in-charge of the individual’s or family’s congregation may apply by sending a letter setting out the narrative according to the above criteria.
 Please be sure to include the amount requested and contact information.
 Please email all documents or mail them to:

 Episcopal Church House